ryanlj77/telos.contracts/contracts/trail/README.md

 Trail is a fully on-chain voting platform for the Telos Blockchain Network.
 It offers a suite of voting services for both users and developers and is maintained as a completely open source project for maximum transparency and auditability.

-## VOTE Token Purpose
+## Purpose of VOTE Token

 Trail manages an internal token named `VOTE` that is used in place of the native system token.
-This is done to avoid confusion that user's `TLOS` are being held on the platform, and to allow for more efficient actions and therefore lower resource usage.
+This is done to avoid confusion that a user's `TLOS` are being held on the platform, and to allow for more efficient actions and therefore lower resource usage.

 ## Services